-Mummy’s Star is the only charity in the UK and Ireland dedicated to women and their families affected by cancer during pregnancy shortly after a birth.
+Mummy’s Star is the only charity in the UK and Ireland dedicated to women and their families when the mother is diagnosed cancer during pregnancy shortly or after a birth.
 Our aim is to support pregnancy through cancer and beyond.

 More specifically the charity focuses on supporting women and families where the:

-- Woman is diagnosed or treated for cancer during her pregnancy.
+- Mother is diagnosed with cancer during her pregnancy.

-- Woman is diagnosed or treated for cancer within a year of her giving birth.
+- Mother is diagnosed with cancer within a year of her giving birth.

 Our mission is to ‘support pregnancy through and beyond cancer’.